georgpernice/small_projects/PDFmerger/README.md

 - [ ] this tool merges two given PDFs with filepaths given
 - [ ] this tool merges as many as the given number of PDFs with filepaths given
 - [ ] you can open this tool with a tkinter GUI and choose the files you want to merge.
+- [ ] transform this whole repo in a monorepo using one venv and one toml in root repo and sub tomls in the package folders